ykl1993/cdn/intl.en-US/API Reference/Service operation interface/OpenCdnService.md

 -   A single user can only subscribe once.
 -   Subscription restrictions: The account must have passed real-name registration.

 **Note:** Make sure that before using this interface, you fully know billing method and price of CDN.
-For more information, see [Price overview](../intl.en-US/Pricing/Price overview.md#).
+For more information, see Price overview。

 ## Request parameters {#section_lgd_3rt_vdb .section}